Zahid-Sial/Zahid-Sial/README.md

   - Programming Languages: C, C++
   - Web Development: HTML, CSS, JavaScript
 🚀 Looking forward to contributing to open-source projects and collaborating with the developer community.
-📫 Reach me at: zahidmursleen004@gmail.com.
+📫 Reach me at: zahidmursleen004@gmail.com or connect via www.linkedin.com/in/zahid-mursleen4748

 <!---